The Aperture

 Restaurant in Cincinnati, Ohio, U.S.

 The Aperture is a restaurant in Cincinnati, Ohio, which opened in January 2024.
 The New York Times named it to their list of Best Restaurants in 2024.

 In 2025 USA Today named it one of their Restaurants of the Year and chef owner Jordan Anthony-Brown was nominated for a James Beard Award for Best Emerging Chef.

 History

 Chef and owner Jordan Anthony-Brown leased space in the Art Deco 1931 Paramount Building in 2019.
 Development was delayed because of the COVID-19 pandemic.

-The restaurant opened in January 2024.
+The restaurant, a Black-owned business, opened in January 2024.